 As it passes over the weir plate, the flow is accelerated, and this acceleration is what allows your operator to measure the flow rate.
 When a weir is installed correctly, you should have no problem taking accurate flow measurements.
 Before you install a weir plate in your system, however, there are a few factors that you should keep in mind.

 Choosing Weir Plate Materials

 If you’re interested in using a weir for open channel flow management, the first factor you need to consider is what material your weir plate will be constructed from.
 For a weir to work correctly, the crest must not be damaged in any way.
-If the crest is damaged, flow will not be able to spill over it freely, which means it will not accelerate correctly.
+If the crest is damaged, the flow will not be able to spill over it freely, which means it will not accelerate correctly.

-To make sure that your weir plate works the way that you need, it is crucial that both the plate and the crest are constructed using a highly durable material.
+To make sure that your weir plate works the way that you need, it is crucial that both the plate and the crest are constructed using highly durable material.
 While stainless steel can be a good choice, fiberglass is usually the best option.
-Fiberglass is resistant to multiple forms of environmental damage and is very long lasting, which means your weir will function correctly well into the future.
+Fiberglass is resistant to multiple forms of environmental damage and is very long-lasting, which means your weir will function correctly well into the future.

 Limitations to Keep in Mind

 While researching fixed weir plate facts, it’s important to learn about some of the limitations of this popular device.
 In some applications, a weir plate isn’t the right choice, so if you install this device, it may result in inaccurate readings.